 Smoked tri tip is one amazing way to feed a crowd some wonderful steak without breaking the bank.
-With traditional steak prices getting closer and closer to requiring a credit check to buy a half dozen steaks, this is one fantastic alternative.
+With traditional steak prices getting closer and closer to requiring a credit check and handing over a kidney to buy a half dozen steaks, this is one fantastic alternative.
 But first, what is a tri tip?

 It’s a beef roast that is part of the bottom sirloin and is triangular shaped.
 A tri tip roast generally runs about 1.5 – 2.5 pounds.
 As you can see here the cut is indeed triangular, which is where it gets its name.
 It has three tips thus a tri tip:

 Some are thinking that sirloin is pretty terrible steak compared to say a NY strip or rib eye.
 Normally I would agree but there’s something about it being in a roast, grilled whole and then sliced that makes it much more tender and flavorful than a typical sirloin steak.
 I would put some thin sliced tri tip up against NY strip or rib eye and at a considerable discount.

 The beautiful thing about tri tip, other than how cheap and delicious it is, it can be grilled any number of ways.
 Such as these Grilled Tri Tip Tacos I made.
 Or here’s Arthur’s take on the traditional Santa Maria style tri-tip which is where this cut first got popularized in California.